 Native American Education

-Smak l’ya’ (Matt Warbus) has been teaching Lummi Language in Ferndale School District since 2001.
-Prior to Smak I’ya’, Mr. John Bill brought Lummi Lanuage to FHS for 8 years.
-Smak I’ya” provides Xwlemi Chosen language and culture instruction for Ferndale High.
-Smak i’ya also provides culture and art enrichment to our Oksale class including teaching flute making.
+Smak i’ya (Matt Warbus) has been teaching Lummi Language in Ferndale School District since 2001.
+Prior to Smak i’ya, Mr. John Bill brought Lummi Lanuage to Ferndale High School for eight years.
+Smak i’ya provides Xwlemi Chosen language and culture instruction for Ferndale High.
+Smak i’ya also provides culture and art enrichment to our after school clubs including teaching flute making.

 This class also includes learning through leadership which involves mentoring/tutoring younger students, as well as participating in community service learning opportunities.
 The mentoring program includes teambuilding activities with eighth grade students in order to build a connection and relationship, which will provide an ease of transition into their high school years.
 Students also work with elementary students in their classroom to act as an “oksale” by teaching them cultural lessons.
 Serving the community is important to our students, so we are always looking for opportunities to lend a hand to support those around us.

 The “Ches Kwin” Club is student organization that started over 35 years ago at Ferndale High.
 Horizon and Vista middle schools offer student clubs that include culture and leadership activities.

 “Ches Kwin” stands for Golden Eagle in Xwlemi’ Chosen and Golden Eagle is the mascot of Ferndale High.

 Members continue the mission of the original founders by traveling to different schools to speak or dance at cultural assemblies.
 Students also go into social study and language classes to speak on the Washington State history from the American Indian perspective.
 We are an active club willing to do community service and fundraise for special events.
 The club has participated in Ferndale High's graduation ceremony for the past 16 years.
 Its appointed officers drive the leadership of the club.